oracle/oracle-database-operator/docs/multitenant/README.md

 kubectl patch lrpdb pdb1 -n pdbnamespace -p '{"spec":{"codeconfigmap":"<config_map_name>"}}' --type=merge
 ```

 The **kubectl get** commands shows only the return code of the last plsql code executed.
-If you need to see the overall status of the whole config map execution  check the events history as reported in the following example
+Describe the resource if you need to verify the overall status of the whole config map execution; see the events history in the example

 ```bash
 /usr/bin/kubectl patch lrpdb pdb1 -n pdbnamespace -p \